 The present study adopts Caffi's (2007) model to analyze the selected data.
 The aspects of this model include five main types, which are: bushes, hedges, deictic shields, quotational shields, and topical shields.
 Each strategy differs from the other in composition.
 The deictic shields contain six sub-strategies and the topical shields contain two sub-strategies.
 She (2007,p.
-50) explores the complex area of pragmatic studies using the three kinds of mitigators "works where mitigation, centered on the proposition, is seen as vagueness(bushes); works where mitigation, centered on illocutionary force, is seen as indirectedness( hedges); works where mitigation, centered on the deictic origin of the utterance, is seen as reduction of the responsibility for the utterance (deictic shields) "
+50) explores the complex area of pragmatic studies using the three kinds of mitigators "works where mitigation, centered on the proposition, is seen as vagueness(bushes); works where mitigation, centered on the deictic origin of the utterance, is seen as reduction of the responsibility for the utterance (deictic shields)